-In the space of image patches, implicit manifolds have higher dimensions and often submerge explicit manifolds.
-By analogy to cosmology, the distribution of natural image patches is similar to the distribution of mass in the universe as shown in Fig. 1.
+In the space of image patches, implicit manifolds have higher dimensions and often submerge the explicit manifolds.
+By analogy to cosmology, the distribution of the natural image patches is similar to the distribution of mass in the universe shown in Fig. 1.
 The image patch space has many low dimensional explicit manifolds with high densities, they are like the bright stars in Fig. 1.
 For example, a step edge is a low dimensional manifold in the image space [7].
-There are also many high dimensional implicit manifolds, they are like the nebulae in Fig. 1.
-For example, the texture patches of sky, wall, floor, foliage etc. live on high dimensional implicit manifolds.
+There are also many high dimensional implicit manifolds, they are like the nebulous in Fig. 1.
+For example, the texture patches on sky, wall, floor, foliage etc.